biomathlab/PDElearning/data_denoising/README.md

-This folder contains the methods that denoise data and approximate their partial derivatives.
+This folder contains the code that denoise data and approximate their partial derivatives with various methods.

 DEMO.py - contains the code to train a new surface fitting artificial neural network (ANN) or make predictions using the ANN, finite difference, spline, or bi-spline methods.
 All ANN parameters are stored in the checkpoints folder.
 All predictions are automatically stored in the data folder.